A 25-Day Pilgrimage through India's most sacred cities.

 Varanasi, one of world's oldest living cities, is rightly called the religious capital of India.
 Also known as Banaras or Benaras, this holy city is located in the southeastern part of the state of Uttar Pradesh in northern India.
 It rests on the left bank of the holy river Ganga (Ganges), and is one of the seven sacred spots for Hindus.
 Every devout Hindu hopes to visit the city at least once in a lifetime, take a holy dip at the famous 'Ghats' of the Ganga, walk the pious Panchakosi road that bounds the city, and, if God wills, die here in old age.

-After travelling back to Delhi from Varanasi, we will spend our last night together where it all started.
-Getting in those last minute shopping excursions and dinner together before traveling back home!
+After travelling back to Delhi from Dharamsala, we will spend our last night together where it all started.
+Getting in those last minute shopping excursions and dinner together before traveling back home.

 The practice of Yoga has been a part of the very fabric of Indian society for as many as 10 000 years.
 Explore this rich history alongside the practice of SATTVA Yoga, steeped in tradition and brought forth for the modern practitioner.